Penelope Rose Miller, CPCC PCC

 I graduated from Naropa University in 2001 with a B.A. in Contemplative Psychology.
 Naropa is a special school and it was there I started my practice of meditating, which serves me to this day.
 All throughout Naropa and before I worked with seniors with dementia and Alzheimers disease and young adults with developmental disabilities.

 After Naropa I traveled Europe for my own personal vision quest with only a backpack and an idea I would become comfortable in my own skin before returning home.
 I decided to move to San Francisco when I was in Paris.
 In San Francisco I first landed work as a freelance stylist for photo shoots.
 Finding that work creative but lacking in heart I knew I had to make a change.
 In 2004 I mentored under a master organizer in the bay area who happens to be my fairy god mother of choice.
 I was finally working on a holistic level one on one with clients.
-My life purpose was becoming revealed as I noticed when I let my own light shine I gave permission for others to access their own.
+My life purpose was becoming revealed as I noticed when I let my own light shine and as Marianne Williamson wisely said, as I let go of my own fear my presence automatically gives others permission to do the same.

 In 2007 I moved to Portland,Oregon to set out to create another thriving practice in this new city as well as restore old beautiful homes and open and later sell a sweet vintage store.
 Portland has not disappointed!
 In this Portland chapter of my life I have become a mother to a strong daughter and created a beautiful community.
 I strive to live each day I am gifted with powerful intention and an open heart!